Different types of starfish: 5 incredible sea star species

 This type of starfish grow up to 40cm in length and come in a wide variety of shades, ranging from light tan through to a deep red colour.

-Help protect your favourite marine creatures by shopping our full range of starfish jewelry and other ocean jewelry collections including wave rings, anchor bracelets, shell necklaces, coral earrings and more.
+Help protect your favourite marine creatures by shopping our full range of starfish jewelry including starfish earrings, rings, bracelets, anklets and more.

 Don’t forget that a portion of every purchase made at Citrus Reef goes towards coral conservation of efforts across the globe!